 Good purifiers to buy for odor relief

-To effectively combat odors, I recommend a quality air purifier with good air flow rate.
+To effectively combat odors, I recommend a quality air purifier with good airflow rate.
 This means it can cycle and clean the air in the room relatively quickly.
 Note: it’s critical to buy the appropriately sized purifier for your room size!
-While there are other very popular products available, two great examples are the GermGuardian AC4825 for small or medium rooms up to 155 square feet (left) and the AC5000E for large rooms up to 193 square feet (right).
-Both are well-known products with an active carbon filter for odor control.
+While there are other very popular products available, one of the best I’ve owned and tested is the top-rated Winix 5500-2 model with a real carbon pellet odor capturing filter.

-Whichever product you decide to try, be absolutely sure to buy one with the following criteria:
+Whichever product you decide to try, be sure to buy one with the following criteria:

 - A quality purifier with proven buyer reviews

 - An activated carbon filter section